apache/echarts-doc/en/option/series/funnel.md

 {{ use: partial-series-name() }}

 ## min(number) = 0
-Assigned minimum data value.
+The specified minimum value.

 ## max(number) = 100
-Assigned maximum data value.
+The specified maximum value.

 ## minSize(string) = '0%'
- the width of minimum data value [min](~series-funnel.min) map.
+The mapped width from minimum data value [min](~series-funnel.min).

-It could be absolut pixel and also the percentage of relative [layout width](~series-funnel.width).
-If you don't want the graph with minimum value to be triangle with sharp tips, you can set up this attribute to realize it.
+It can be absolute pixel and also the percentage of [layout width](~series-funnel.width).
+If you don't want the graph of minimum value to be a triangle, you can set up this property larger than 0.

 ## maxSize(string) = '100%'
- the width of maximum data value [max](~series-funnel.max) map.
+The mapped width from maximum data value [max](~series-funnel.max).

-It could be absolut pixel and also the percentage of relative [layout width](~series-funnel.width).
+It can be absolute pixel and also the percentage of [layout width](~series-funnel.width).

 ## sort(string) = 'descending'
-data sorting,  which could adopt `'ascending'`, `'descending'`.
+Data sorting, which can be whether `'ascending'` or `'descending'`.

 ## gap(number) = 0
-data graph gap.
+Gap between each trapezoid.

 {{ use: partial-legend-hover-link }}

 ## funnelAlign(string) = 'center'
-horizontal align layout.
-It defaults to align center.
-Optional items are: 'left' | 'right' | 'center'
+Horizontal align.
+Defaults to align center.
+Can be 'left', 'right', 'center'.

 ## label(Object)
-{{use:partial-label-desc(name="funnel plot")}}
+{{use:partial-label-desc(name="funnel chart")}}
 ### normal(Object)
 {{use:partial-funnel-label(
     prefix="###",